MdSaddamKazmi/CAP/README.md

 This repo will help in learning CAP .
 The details are based on "CAP with Node.js" You can follow below sequence of branches to learn.

+** Make sure to read the README.md file of each branch

 Sequence number : Branch name
 ------------------------------
 * 1 : basic_cap_structure